Richard Case Nagell: Biography

-Richard Case Nagell (August 5, 1930 – November 1, 1995) was a United States Army veteran and former CIA double agent.
+In November of 1958 he married nineteen-year-old Mitsuko Takahashi in Tokyo.
+She petitioned for United States citizenship in December of 1963 in Honolulu and was granted citizenship in May of 1964 while a resident of Los Angeles.

 Nagell was arrested on September 20, 1963 after he entered the State National Bank in El Paso, Texas and fired two shots into the ceiling of the bank.
-Nagel walked out of the bank after firing his weapon and sat down and waited for the police to arrive.
-Dick Russell's biography of Nagell claims that Nagell had foreknowledge of the assassination of President John F. Kennedy.
-According to Russell, Nagell also claimed to have gotten himself arrested in the El Paso bank shooting in late September 1963 to avoid becoming a patsy.
-Nagell met with New Orleans District Attorney Jim Garrison, who at the time was investigating Clay Shaw's possible complicity in the assassination.
+Nagell walked out of the bank after firing his weapon and sat down and waited for the police to arrive.
+He was sentenced in 1964 to ten years in prison, but acquitted after a 1968 retrial.
+According to a 1968 memo from the Central Intelligence Agency, Nagell claimed he had wished to be incarcerated at the time of Kennedy's assassination.
+Nagell claimed in 1969 that before his 1964 arrest, he had been "operating in an undercover role, having become involved in a domestic-inspired plot to assassinate President John F. Kennedy".
+Nagell met with New Orleans District Attorney Jim Garrison in the late 1960s, who at the time was investigating Clay Shaw's possible complicity in the assassination.

+Dick Russell's biography of Nagell was published in 1992 under the title The Man Who Knew Too Much.
+The book expands on Nagell's earlier claims with additional research to argue Nagell had foreknowledge of assassination of President John F. Kennedy, and also supported Nagell's claim he had gotten himself arrested in the El Paso bank shooting in late September 1963 to avoid becoming a patsy.

 Death

-Nagell died from a heart attack on November 1, 1995, in Los Angeles, California, despite no history of heart problems.
+Nagell died from heart disease on November 1, 1995, in Los Angeles, California.
 His death occurred one day after the Assassination Records Review Board had sent him a letter for information.
 He was 65 years old at the time of his death and is buried in Arlington National Cemetery.